gnh1201/topic-activitypub/cache.md

-# All about a cache in ActivityPub network
+# About a cache in ActivityPub network

 ## Cache size
 When operating an ActivityPub network, it is advisable to configure media caching in the cloud (AWS Lightsail, Vultr, etc.).